polarfire-soc/polarfire-soc-documentation/benchmarks/dma-benchmarking/Readme.md

 The following table shows the peak performance of the F-DMA transferring data between every source-destination combination when executing the program from each of the 3 possible memory locations.
-Additional results data is available in the [F-DMA Benchmarking Results][F-DMA Benchmarking Results] document.
+Additional results data is available in the [F-DMA Benchmarking Results][2] document.

 | **Memory Source:** | **Memory Destination:** | **Peak Rate (Cached DDR)** | **Peak Rate (Scratchpad)** | **Peak Rate (L2-LIM)** |